2014 Annual Report

-The administration department is comprised of the City Manager, the Human Resources Manager and the Administrative Coordinator.
-Under the City Manager, the administration department provides professional leadership in the execution of City Council policies and the management of the City.
-The department is responsible for overseeing the coordination and direction of all City services and serves as a liaison between the City of Montgomery and other organizations.
+The administration department is comprised of the city manager, the human resources manager and the clerk of council/administrative coordinator.
+Under the city manager, the administration department provides professional leadership in the execution of City Council policies and the day-to-day management of the City.
+The department is responsible for overseeing the coordination and direction of all City services on a daily basis, provides direct support to Montgomery City Council and serves as a liaison between the City of Montgomery and other organizations.

 Shared Service Opportunities

 The City continued to pursue shared services opportunities in the following areas:

 - The fiber optics partnership project with Sycamore Schools enhanced City computer and technology services for the Public Works facilities by connecting City Hall’s IT infrastructure to Montgomery Elementary and then connecting the Public Works building to Sycamore High School.
 This project also added redundancy to the IT network for both organizations.

 - myCommuniTree.com is another example of a shared service.
 This website was created as a joint social media communications portal between the City, Sycamore Community Schools and the City of Blue Ash and was presented as a case study at the 2014 Transforming Local Government Conference for the Alliance For Innovation (AFI).

 - The City partnered with the City of Blue Ash for street maintenance and information sharing on winter weather operations.

 - The Public Works Department also took on some of the maintenance at the I-275/Montgomery Road intersection.
 This effort was done in partnership with ODOT, Sycamore Township and Symmes Township to maintain the I-275 overpass area on Montgomery Road from Weller Road to Vintage Club Boulevard to include street sweeping, cleaning of medians and mowing of identified areas around the overpass.

 The City’s shared services pursuits demonstrate commitment to regional leadership and stewardship for all of the taxpayers in the region and the State.